I like my waffles crispy, buttery, and light.

 - Combine cassava flour, arrowroot, baking soda, and salt in a medium bowl.
 Set aside.

-- In another bowl, whisk together egg, milk, water. melted fat, and optional maple syrup.
+- In another bowl, whisk together egg, milk, melted fat, and optional maple syrup.
 Once waffle iron is hot, add dry to wet and mix until thoroughly incorporated.

 - Liberally brush melted butter/ghee on waffle maker.
 Scoop mixture onto hot waffle iron.
 I did about 1/2 cup per waffle.
 Each waffle maker will vary.
 Cook until golden brown.
 Serve hot.